 The ABCD Neurocognitive Prediction Challenge (ABCD-NP-Challenge 2019) invites researchers to submit their method for predicting fluid intelligence from T1-weighed MRI (about 8.5K subjects in total, age 9-10 years).
-The data of about 4.1k individuals will be provided for training.
-The accuracy of each method will be assessed on its predicted fluid intelligence scores of about 4.4K children, whose actual scores will be revealed after the challenge deadline.
+The data of 4.1k individuals will be provided for training.
+The accuracy of each method will be assessed on its predicted fluid intelligence scores of 4.4K children, whose actual scores will be revealed after the challenge deadline.
 Downloading the data needs prior approval by NIH NDAR, which will require sign off by the institution you are affiliated with.
 So start the application process early.
 Please also sign up to the emailing list to receive updates about the challenge.

 About ABCD: The ABCD study is the largest long-term study of brain development and child health in the United States.
 The ABCD Research Consortium consists of a Coordinating Center, a Data Informatics and Analysis Center, and 21 research sites across the country, which recruited over 11K children ages 9-10.
 Of each participant, the study acquires structural, diffusion functional brain MRIs as well as genetics, neuropsychological, behavioral, and other health assessments.
 The goal of ABCD is to determine how childhood experiences (such as sports, videogames, social media, unhealthy sleep patterns, and smoking) interact with each other and with a child's changing biology to affect brain development and social, behavioral, academic, health, and other outcomes.